cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

   reference to a common representation of that data item.
   The processing required during consumption is limited to following that reference.
-- affix sharing: data items (strings, containers) that share a prefix or suffix (affix) can be replaced by a reference to a common affix plus the rest of the data item.
+- argument sharing: data items (strings, containers) that share a prefix or suffix (affix), or more generally data items that can be constructed from a function taking an argument and a rump data item, can be replaced by a reference to a common argument plus a rump data item.
 For strings, the processing required during consumption is similar to following the affix reference plus that for an indefinite-length string.